vygr/ChrysaLisp/doc/ASSIGNMENT.md

 Job done, yes ?
 Err, no. You've just corrupted what was in r1 prior to copying it to r2 !
 The `(assign)` function does a topological sort on the parameters you provide to make sure this does not happen !
-If it cannot guarantee a cycle free set of copy instructions to emit then it will throw an error and expect you to sort the problem out.
+If it cannot guarantee a cycle free set of copy instructions then it will throw an error and expect you to sort the problem out.
 This happens far less often than you might imagine, but occasionally you will need to break the cycle with a temp register.

 The above example actually gets emitted as: